So you are keen on getting into Beekeeping, well you have come to the right place. Here are seven steps to becoming a Beekeeper.

-Some bee clubs have mentioning programs, so ask about them at a meeting near you.
+Some bee clubs have mentioning programs, so ask about them at the next meeting.

 Other things to do

-Follow some good beekeeping blogs or podasts.
-Have a look at our Links page for some good resources.
+- Follow some good beekeeping blogs or podcasts.
+Have a look at our list of beekeeping podcasts HERE.

-Join a local forum, your local bee club may have a forum or find one in our area. in New Zealand the NZ Beekeepers forum is a friendly and and helpful forum.
+- Join a local forum, your local bee club may have a forum or find one in our area. in New Zealand the NZ Beekeepers forum can be a helpful forum.

 Well we hope you found this useful, we would be keen to hear any feedback you have about it.
 We will update this article as things change.